chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_customer_managed_deployment.md

     ```

     You can also view the [Sample Config](#sample-config-to-setup-on-premises-deployment-with-self-managed-services).
     {{< note spaces=4 >}}

-    You can also generate config using the `init-config-ha` subcommand and to generate init config for existing infrastructure.
+    You can also generate config using the `init-config-ha` subcommand and generate init config for existing infrastructure.
     `chef-automate init-config-ha existing_infra`
     {{< /note >}}

 ## Verify